Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 Z-Wave is a popular wireless connectivity protocol developed by Zensys, and has powered various popular smart home devices including Samsung Smartthings and Amazon Echo.

-With that being said, Z-Wave’s official blog offers various interesting and relevant tips related to home automation like “How to Protect Your Home from Water Damage”.
+With that being said, Z-Wave’s official blog offers various interesting and relevant tips related to home automation.

 Why it’s good: actionable tips for DIY smart home automation, a great source of reviews for uncommon and affordable devices/hubs.

-Based in NYC, Smart Home Blog is quite unique compared to others in this list by covering unusual smart home devices (i.e. Shelly 2.5, Etekcity WiFI, OpenHAB and so on), and unusual how-tos that might actually be useful.
-These products tend to be more affordable, so this blog can be a great resource for those in a budget.
+Based in NYC, Smart Home Blog is quite unique compared to others in this list by covering unusual smart home devices (i.e. Shelly 2.5, Etekcity WiFI, OpenHAB, and so on), and unusual how-tos that might actually be useful.
+These products tend to be more affordable, so this blog can be a great resource for those on a budget.

 That, however, doesn’t mean that SmartHomeBlog.Net doesn’t cover popular devices like Google Home and Amazon Echo, because they do.
 A great and unique blog that is frequently updated.